JayWood/the-seo-framework/readme.txt

 * Description
 * Canonical URL
 * Robots (nofollow, noindex, noarchive)
-* Redirect, with MultiSite spam filter (Post/Page/CPT only)
+* Redirect, with optional Multisite spam filter (Post/Page/CPT only)
 * Local on-site search settings (Post/Page/CPT only)

-**This plugin allows you to adjust various site settings:**
+**This plugin allows you to adjust over 90 site settings, including:**

-* Title and Description Separators
+* Title and Description Separators and additions.
-* Title Additions Location
-* Auto Description Output
-* Robots for Archives
-* Robots for the whole site
-* Home Page Description, Title, Tagline and various other options
-* Facebook Social integration
+* Automated description output.
+* Schema.org output, including Knowledge Graph options.
+* Various robots options.
+* Many home page specific options.
-* Twitter Social integration
+* Facebook, Twitter and Pinterest social integration
-* Open Graph Meta output
-* Shortlink tag output
+* Shortlink tag output.
-* Post publishing time output
 * Link relationships
-* Google/Bing/Pinterest Webmaster verification
+* Google, Bing, Pinterest and Yandex Webmaster verification
-* Google Knowledge Graph
-* Sitemap intergration
+* Sitemap intergration.
-* Robots.txt
+* Robots.txt sitemap integration.
-* Feed content output
+* Feed anti-scraper options.
-* And much more
+* And much, much more.

 **This plugin helps you to create better content, at a glance.
 By showing you:**

-* If the title is too long, too short and/or automatically generated.
+* If the title is too long, too short, duplicated, and/or automatically generated.
-* If the description is too long, too short and/or automatically generated.
+* If the description is too long, too short, duplicated, has too many repeated words and/or automatically generated.
-* If the description uses some words too often.
-* If the page is indexed, redirected, followed and/or archived.
+* If the page is indexed, redirected, followed and/or archived, while looking at other WordPress settings.
-* If your website is publicly accessible.

 **We call this The SEO Bar.
 Check out the [Screenshots](https://wordpress.org/plugins/autodescription/screenshots/#plugin-info) to see how it helps you!**

 > This plugin is fully compatible with the [Domain Mapping plugin by WPMUdev](https://premium.wpmudev.org/project/domain-mapping/) and the [Domain Mapping plugin by Donncha](https://wordpress.org/plugins/wordpress-mu-domain-mapping/).<br>
-> This plugin is now also compatible with all kinds of custom post types.<br>
-> This will **prevent canonical errors**.
+> This compatibility ensures **prevention of canonical errors**.
 This way your site will always be correctly indexed, no matter what you use!<br>
->
-> This plugin is also completely ad-free and has a WordPress integrated clean layout.
-As per WordPress.org plugin guidelines and standards.

 = Caching =